-- 72. The Commission shall establish and maintain an ICCAT record of all joint fishing operations authorized by the CPCs in the eastern Atlantic and the Mediterranean. - 73.
+- 72. The Commission shall establish and maintain an ICCAT record of all JFOs authorized by the CPCs in the eastern Atlantic and the Mediterranean. - 73.
 No JFOs between purse seine vessels from different CPCs shall be permitted.
 However, a CPC with less than five authorized purse seine vessels may authorize joint fishing operations with any other CPC.
 Each CPC conducting a JFO shall be responsible and accountable for the catches made under this JFO.

-Part IV: Control measures Section B - Catches and transhipments
+Section B - Catches and transhipments